Target Deer Hunting Season Success With A Hunting Blind

 Hunting Tower Blinds – Shape and Size Matters!

 Another factor to consider when building or purchasing a hunting blind is the shape and the size.
-At 12 Point Hunting Blinds, there are multiple different shapes and sizes to choose from.
+At 12 Point Hunting Blinds, there are multiple different types of hunting blinds ranging in shapes and sizes to choose from.

 “Sometimes I hunt alone, sometimes with friends or family.
 So we created a line of blinds that could be used either elevated or on the ground safely, with room to draw back a bow and room to bring along others for a hunting experience.
 A deer hunting blind needs to add to your success rate when hunting, not detract from it.
 There really is nothing quite as satisfying as spending time watching, waiting, and then spying that prey.
 That ‘Aha’ moment when the deer wanders into range and you can take your shot.
 While all that waiting is going on, it’s also great to be dry, warm and alert.
 Not wondering if now is the time to pack it in for the day because you are tired and hungry.
 Using a quality deer hunting blind makes all the difference.
 Last year when my hunting buddies had given up for the day when snow fell and the weather turned really ugly, I was able to stay out hunting.
 And wouldn’t you know it, an eight-pointer wandered into my view and I went home with a successful shoot on the Opening Day of the New York open season.
 Yes, you could say my buddies were as green as my hunting blind with envy.”